 JOHN: It doesn’t say.
-All it says is they came out of the graves after the resurrection and went into the Holy City and appeared to many.
+All it says is they came out of the graves after the resurrection and went into the holy city and appeared unto many.

-JOHN: One...one example might be Lazarus.
+JOHN: Okay, one example might be Lazarus.
 I think Lazarus was raised from the dead to die again.